+- aggregate potential mapping;

+- quaternary and physiographic mapping;

-- bedrock mapping; and - national aquifer and recharge mapping.
+- bedrock mapping; and

+- national aquifer and recharge mapping.

 Notwithstanding the developed urban nature of the Plan area, it is worth noting that there are a number of 'mineral localities' within the FCC administrative area.
 These townlands include: